nickcoutsos/python-repath/README.md

 ## Installation

-*repath* is a single module, so installation can be as simple as copying the `repath.py` file to your project directory, but you can also cd to your cloned repository and:
+*repath* is a single module, so installation can be as simple as copying the `repath.py` file to your project directory, but traditional methods are also
+available:

+* Clone this repo, and from the working directory run:
     * `python setup.py install`, or
     * `pip install ./`

-*repath* is not currently available on pypi.
+* Or fetch from pypi with:
+    * `pip install repath`

 ## Usage